 Many employees in the computer technology field work long hours and weekends and are erroneously paid a salary without premium overtime pay.
 Under California law, many computer Information Technology (IT), Information Services (IS), and Computer Tech jobs are entitled to awards of back overtime pay going back four years.
-Contact our employment attorneys for more information.
+Contact our employment attorneys for a free consultation.

 It is a common mistake for employees to believe that they are not entitled to overtime pay because they are paid a salary, are highly skilled, or supervise other workers.
 Many IT, IS, and Computer Tech workers should be getting paid overtime even though they are salaried.
 In fact, all employees are entitled to overtime unless their employer can establish that they are exempt from overtime under one of four exemptions: managerial, administrative, learned professional, and outside sales.
 These exemptions require that more than 50% of an employee’s time be spent on exempt duties.
 Most computer technology tasks do not qualify as exempt.